minprog/programming-1/10 Lectures/06 Week 3 Monday/10 Monday.md

 When we compile and run `debug.c` now, we can clearly see that the second while loop is infinite.

-As your programs get longer and more complicated, you’ll find more sophisticated debugging techniques more useful.
+As your programs get longer and more complicated, you'll find more sophisticated debugging techniques more useful.

 ### GDB

-GDB, or GNU Debugger, is a program that allows your to step through your code line by line while it’s executing.
+GDB, or GNU Debugger, is a program that allows your to step through your code line by line while it's executing.
 Whenever you have run make on your code thus far, the compiler `clang` has executed with a command-line argument `-ggdb3`.
 This instructs `clang` to compile your code so that you can debug it within GDB if you so choose.

-After you’ve compiled `debug.c`, you can open it in GDB by executing `gdb debug`.
+After you've compiled `debug.c`, you can open it in GDB by executing `gdb debug`.
 Note that the name of the program you want to walk through, in this case `debug`, is provided as a command-line argument to `gdb`.

-Once you’ve started GDB, you’ll find yourself at a prompt.
+Once you've started GDB, you'll find yourself at a prompt.
 Type `run` to begin the execution of your program.
-This alone isn’t very useful, as the program will finish executing just as it would outside of GDB.
+This alone isn't very useful, as the program will finish executing just as it would outside of GDB.

 Before typing `run`, you can type `break main` to insert a breakpoint at the beginning of the `main` function.
 A breakpoint is a place at which execution of the program is paused.
-Once you’ve reached a breakpoint, you can type `next` repeatedly to step through your code line by line.
+Once you've reached a breakpoint, you can type `next` repeatedly to step through your code line by line.
 Hitting Enter will redo the last command you typed.